tim-yao/awesome-test-automation/automation-and-testing-as-service.md

 * [cypress.io](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.
 Runs on Mac, Linux, Windows and any CI.
 * [Rainforest QA](https://www.rainforestqa.com/) - No Code Mobile & Web Testing for everything.
 Mac, Linux, Windows, iOS & Android.
 * [BugBug.io](https://bugbug.io/) - A codeless, end-to-end testing tool which allows you to easily record&play tests in you own browser, schedule them in the cloud or connect with your CI/CD pipeline.
+* [endtest.io](https://endtest.io/) - Endtest is the leading test automation vendor providing a complete software platform to help organizations efficiently build automated end-to-end tests for Web and Mobile Applications.

 ## API test automation and testing
 * [MockLab](http://get.mocklab.io?utm_source=awesome-test-automation&utm_medium=automation-and-testing-as-service) is a hosted API simulation tool built on WireMock (maintaining 100% API compatibility).
 It supports flexible request/response stubbing for any HTTP-based protocol, response templating with Handlebars, conditional proxying and fault injection.